kalanaw/copilot-hands-on/README.md

-### Hands on session overview
+# Hands-on Session Overview

-One developer from each project participates and works in pairs.
+In this hands-on session, one developer from each project will participate and collaborate in pairs.

-A project repo is given where they can start

-Task list is given (e.g., Create a login screen, create a login API, write a unit test for xx function)

-Sample prompts can be shared by the organizers on project for each tasks as teams try

-Prompts and results from participants can be posted on to a chat for knowledge sharing

-Tech stack

-Backend: NodeJS/Express with TypeScript

-Front-end: React with TypeScript.

-Unit Testing: Jest with TypeScript

-Tasks:
+## Participation Details

+- Each project will nominate one developer to participate.
+- Developers will work in pairs.
+- A project repository will be provided as a starting point.

+## Task List

+Participants will be assigned the following tasks:

-FE: Create a login page with email address and password.
+1. **Front-End (FE):** Create a login page with fields for email address and password.
+Validate the email address.

-Email address should be validated.

-BE: Create an API end-point to receive login details and return a hardcoded token with http 200.
+2. **Back-End (BE):** Create an API endpoint to receive login details and respond with a hardcoded token using HTTP 200 status.

-FE: Write an API request to communicate with the login API
+3. **Front-End (FE):** Write an API request to communicate with the login API.

-BE: Add an API end-point to provide meeting data.
+4. **Back-End (BE):** Add an API endpoint to provide meeting data.
+Use the provided JSON data source.

-Use given chart json as data source

-Write a function to aggregate “internal” meeting hours that takes place during busy hours which is from 11:00 to 13:00
+5. **Back-End (BE):** Implement a function to aggregate "internal" meeting hours that occur between 11:00 and 13:00 during busy hours.

-Write unit tests to cover all possible scenarios
+6. **Back-End (BE):** Write unit tests to cover all possible scenarios.

-FE: Add a router to the React project.
-Use may use react-router-dom
+7. **Front-End (FE):** Add routing to the React project using `react-router-dom`.

-FE: Add a page that contains a list of meetings
+8. **Front-End (FE):** Create a page containing a list of meetings.

-FE: Add a button to sort the list in ascending order
+9. **Front-End (FE):** Add a button to sort the meeting list in ascending order.

-FE: Add a chart using chatjs
+10. **Front-End (FE):** Incorporate a chart using `chartjs` to visualize data.

+## Tech Stack

+- **Backend:** NodeJS/Express with TypeScript
+- **Front-end:** React with TypeScript
+- **Unit Testing:** Jest with TypeScript

+## Knowledge Sharing

+- Sample prompts will be provided by organizers for each task as teams work on them.
+- Participants can share prompts and their results in a chat for knowledge sharing.